knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.rst

 called the HttpKernel, a wondrous component that not only sits at the heart of Symfony, but also at the heart of Silex, Drupal 8, PhpBB and a lot of other stuff.
 How is that possible?
 We'll find out!
-And this stuff is really nerdy and fun, so you're going to enjoy it as well.
+And this stuff is really nerdy, so we're going to have some fun.

 I already have the starting point of our app ready on my computer.
 You can download this right on the screencast page.
 I've already run ``composer install``,